 This course is from beginner to advanced and is refreshing and interesting.

 Books on mindset

 Business books are great – the knowledge of things is wonderful.
-Getting the knowledge into you brain and applying it a bit more challenging.
+Getting the knowledge into your brain and applying it is a bit more challenging.
 These are my favourite books on so-called pop psychology – which in my opinion can be quite useful!